Assessment of Simulation-based Inference Methods for Stochastic Compartmental Models in Epidemiological Research: Results

 \subsection{CNF and PF yield consistent results on real-world datasets}

-To complement the synthetic experiments, we applied both methods to data from a longitudinal cohort study of the COVID‑19 outbreak in Ethiopia~\citep{ethiopian_data}.
+To complement the synthetic experiments, we applied both methods to data from a longitudinal cohort study of the COVID‑19 outbreak in Ethiopia~\cite{ethiopian_data}.
 Our setup differed from the original study in that we used a stochastic rather than deterministic formulation, offering greater flexibility and better reflecting the inherent randomness in infection dynamics.
 Due to the unavailability of ground truth, we used the published mean of the parameter samples as a reference.

-Posterior approximations from CNF and PF shared a similar overall shape, with the PF posterior largely nested within the broader CNF and exhibiting reduced variance, particularly for the rate parameters $\beta$, $\kappa^{-1}$, and $\gamma^{-1}$ (\autoref{fig:result_seir2v_full_ethiopia_normal}A).
-Trajectory ensembles derived from the inferred posteriors fit the data well, even under the relatively high noise level reported in the original study; one seroprevalence point was not captured by PF within its uncertainty intervals (\autoref{fig:result_seir2v_full_ethiopia_normal}B).
-Despite this discrepancy, the PF MAP achieved RMSE values that matched or improved upon those reported in the original study.
-Although the CNF MAP deviated more strongly from both the published parameters and PF, the RMSE values of the respective distributions (\autoref{suppl table: map rmse full real}) were comparable and showed improved accuracy for infection count data.
+Posterior approximations from CNF and PF shared a similar overall shape, with the PF posterior largely nested within the broader CNF and exhibiting reduced variance, particularly for the rate parameters $\beta$, $\kappa^{-1}$, and $\gamma^{-1}$ (\autoref{Fig7}A).
+Trajectory ensembles derived from the inferred posteriors fit the data well, even under the relatively high noise level reported in the original study; one seroprevalence point was not captured by either method within their uncertainty intervals (\autoref{Fig7}B).
+Predictive energy scores between CNF and PF improved on the energy score calculated from the the originally published parameter set, indicating that both inference methods provide a better probabilistic fit to the observed data than the originally published parameter set (\autoref{tab: energy seir full ethiopia}).